max-b/mesh-playbooks/README.md

 http://docs.ansible.com/intro_installation.html

 # Configuration

+Copy `./hosts.sample` to `./hosts`

+Make relevant changes.
+Remember to create the appropriate `./host_vars/` file.
+You can examine files in `./host_vars.sample` for relevant config sections.

 Host inventory file is listed in the `hosts` file.
 Individual hosts can be given variable hostnames and used as IP addresses or proper domain names.